divyanshudob/CodingBlocks-HackerBlocks_Solutions/README.md

 <img height = "100" align = "right" src="https://minio.codingblocks.com/amoeba/OnlineLogo2020.svg">
 </p>

-This repository will contain all the solutiton to the problems available on Interviewbit platform.
+This repository will contain all the solutiton to the problems available on HackerBlocks platform.
 If you have any doubts regarding the repository, please feel free to contact divyanshudob@gmail.com.